 For a step into the lighter side of life, try Spiced Cauliflower and Quinoa Salad.
 The cauliflower is cooked with oil and onion, both coated with Garam Masala, a traditional Indian spice blend.
 It’ll bring flavour as well as mild heat to your salad.
 Thrown together with the quinoa, green chilli and yoghurt dressing, this winter salad is very easy, and despite the list of ingredients, can be put together in merely 30 minutes.

 Popcorn Cauliflower Bites are a snacker’s delight.
-These cauliflower bites are covered in Louisianan Cajun Spice, mixed with a flour-based batter and then toasted in the fryer or oven until golden.
+These cauliflower bites are covered in Louisianan Cajun Spice, mixed with a flour-based batter and then fried until golden.
 Louisianan Cajun Spice is a blend made with spices common across Cajun cuisine.
 Cajun cuisine combines the influences of French, Canadian and Creole cooking, and we’ve taken that bold, smoky flavour to these bite-sized snacks.
 If you’d like to, double the recipe to use for a full head of cauliflower and enjoy (literally) in place of traditional popcorn.
 Perfect for a night in with a movie, ideally devoured with Creamy Ranch Dip.